CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-rule-conditions.md

 # REST API: POST rule conditions

-A method to add conditions for a rule.
+A method to add a condition for a rule.
 It is called by sending an HTTP POST request to the following URL:

 `https://api.copernica.com/v2/rule/$id/conditions?access_token=xxxx`